Gikus/the-pagination-and-load-more/readme.txt

 For product brands in `get_query_var('product_brand')`: `taxonomy-product_brand-{$brand_slug}.php`, `taxonomy-product_brand-{$term->term_id}.php`, `taxonomy-product_brand.php`, `archive-product.php`, `archive.php`, `index.php`

-For woocommerce `single-product.php` - if it doesn't find it in the theme root or  theme root/woocommerce/ folder then it looks to the woocommerce's plugin native folder.
-Then it looks for `single.php`, `singular.php`, `index.php`

 For not found 404 page: files that end on `*-page404.php`, `*-404.php` or such full names as: `404.php`, `notfound.php`.
 If you use some plugin to define your 404 slug then attach your 404 template mentioned above to a page and the slug of the page place into the plugin's settings.